-Summary of broadband development in Finland
+Summary of digital connectivity development in Finland

 Finland supports the construction of fibre networks in areas that lack business incentives to build high speed networks.
 The Digital infrastructure strategy 2018 supports the European Gigabit Society targets 2025, determines objectives for the development of digital infrastructure in Finland by 2025 as well as methods for achieving these objectives.
 Finland’s digital compass reflects the targets set in the EU’s Digital Compass.

-National broadband strategy and policy
+National digital connectivity strategy and policy

 The Finnish Government opts for a competition-driven, fibre-based network roll-out, with a special focus on and assistance for underserved areas (via public funds).
-Especially with regard to the latter, Finnish authorities advise local municipalities on how to set up entities dedicated to deploying broadband, e.g. by joint venture of multiple municipalities or in partnership with private operators.
+Especially with regard to the latter, Finnish authorities advise local municipalities on how to set up entities dedicated to deploying digital connectivity, e.g. by joint venture of multiple municipalities or in partnership with private operators.
 In terms of investments, funding is expected to come from state and municipalities.
 A Digital infrastructure strategy was published in October 2018.
-Finland’s digital compass follows the targets set in the EU’s Digital Compass as well as na-tional targets and themes.
+Finland’s digital compass follows the targets set in the EU’s Digital Compass as well as national targets and themes.

 Responsible authorities